Eyes Along the Coast

 The Work of the NCI

 NCI watchkeepers provide the eyes and ears along the coast, monitoring radio channels and providing a listening watch in poor visibility.
 When people get into trouble, we are there to alert HM Coastguard and direct the appropriate rescue services to the casualty.

-In 1994 when two fishermen lost their lives off the Cornish coast below a recently closed Coastguard lookout, local people decided to open and restore the visual watch.
+In 1994 when two fishermen lost their lives off the Cornish coast near a recently closed Coastguard lookout, local people decided to open and restore the visual watch.
 When the first station was opened at Bass Point on the Lizard, NCI was born.
-Today 49 stations keep a visual watch around the coastline of England and Wales, with more in the pipeline subject to available funding.
+Today 58 stations keep a visual watch around the coastline of England and Wales, with more in the pipeline.

 Watchkeepers come from all walks of life and offer a wide range of skills and experience.
-Full training ensures that volunteers reach the high standard expected by the NCI and MCA.
-Regular assessments take place at all stations and retraining programmes are held to maintain standards and keep watchkeepers up to date with the latest legislation or improved operational procedures.
+Full training ensures that volunteers reach the high standard expected by the NCI and HM Coastguard.
+Regular assessments take place at all stations and refresher training programmes are run to maintain standards and keep watchkeepers up to date with the latest legislation or improved operational procedures.

 Watchkeepers provide a vital link with all the emergency services and can provide an emergency contact point on land for both sea and shore users.